 Yes, however there is a limit of three submissions per team.
 In the case of multiple submissions, each submission must involve substantially different technologies or polymers.
-Teams seeking to submit more than one submission must contact 52HZ by email at firstname.lastname@example.org before doing so.
+Teams seeking to submit more than one submission must contact the Prize team by email at firstname.lastname@example.org before doing so.

 Note also that no individual person or entity may be a member of more than one team submitting to the competition.

 Competing teams may drop out of the competition at any time.
-Teams must provide written notice of withdrawal to 52HZ ten business days before its withdrawal.
+Teams must provide written notice of withdrawal to the Prize team ten business days before its withdrawal.
 Please see Section 3, ‘Withdrawal,’ in the Competition Submission Agreement for full details.

 Per the Competition Submission Agreement (Section 3, pg.
 2), participants must enter organized under a single legal entity (e.g., corporation, LLC, sole proprietorship, nonprofit, etc.).